 - Paltemaa, Lauri and Juha Vuori: Kiinan kansantasavallan historia (2012) OR

-- Home exams (given once a month, you only need to pass the exam once)
+- Home exams with essay type questions (given once a month, you only need to pass the exam once)

 Grading: On a scale of 1–5

 Target Group: All students who wish to gain introductory knowledge on Contemporary Chinese history.

 Application period for autumn term 2020: August 24–September 13, 2020.
 Application period for spring term 2021: November 2–22, 2020.

 - Application period for summer term 2021: March 29–April 25, 2021